Full Mouth Disinfection

 Sufficient treatment for periodontal disease has never been so important.
 There are a number of links proven between periodontal disease and other health problems!
 Just to name a few…

-If you would like to know more about Periodontal Disease & Full Mouth Disinfection, Please do not hesitate to contact us on 01772 – 726932 , Our friendly patient care coordinator , Yvonne would be more than happy to help answer any questions you may have!
+If you would like to know more about Periodontal Disease & All Teeth Cleaning, Please do not hesitate to contact us on 01772 – 726932 , Our friendly patient care coordinator , Yvonne would be more than happy to help answer any questions you may have!